insightorchards/calendar-service/README.md

 - Ability to create events with date and time [Done]
 - Ability to show day/week/month views [Done]
-- Ability to create all-day events
+- Ability to create all-day events [Done]
-- Ability to edit and delete event
+- Ability to edit and delete event [Done]
+- Ability to create recurring events [In Progress]

 # Running the app
 - For frontend: navigate to `ui` directory and run the following commands: `npm i` and `npm start`